Run a Validator Node

 If this is the first time for you to setup a validator node, head to our Validator Bootcamp π.

 The following instructions are applicable across localnet, testnet, and mainnet.
-Note: We do not use nearup on mainnet.

 If you are looking to learn how to compile and run a NEAR validator node natively (without containerization) for one of the following networks, this guide is for you.